top of page

 Franks

 Swindon resumed with the same authority.
 Cotton again had to deal with Wheatcroft, and Fair intervened decisively when Down looked certain to break through.
 After Dixon had stopped a long-range effort from Brunton, J. Poppitt burst clear to score Swindon’s second.
-Within a minute, Wheatcroft delivered a fine centre for Brown to head past Cotton, stretching the lead further.
+Within a minute, Wheatcroft delivered a fine centre for Brown to head past Cotton, stretching the advantage further.

 Swindon Town: